Private Cremation service includes:

 - In-person witnessing of cremation by appointment (service may be witnessed by multiple clients)***;

-- Choice of Resting Paws Urn with name plate ****;
+- Choice of Resting Paws Urn with name plate or pouch****;

 - Condolence card.